vuiets/tars/README.md

 # TARS
-**TARS** is a [Stardew Valley](https://www.stardewvalley.net/) that activates a friendly drone.
+**TARS** is a [Stardew Valley](https://www.stardewvalley.net/) mod that activates a friendly drone.
 It helps you while you mine in the treacherous caves of the Valley - protecting you from monsters and zapping stones that it hovers over.

 TARs is fun weekend project.
 It was inspired by and is a open source fork of [@camcamcamcam/murderdrone](https://github.com/camcamcamcam/murderdrone).